-The freezing order can be made for assets here, in England and Wales, and globally (although this will vary from country to country).
-Again, our specialist freezing order lawyers can help you navigate these complicated areas of the law.
+The freezing order can be made for assets in England and Wales, and globally (although the practicalities will vary from country to country).
+Our specialist freezing order lawyers can help you navigate these complicated areas of law and protect assets that may be at risk.

 The court has a wide discretion to grant a freezing injunction.
 However, it will do so only when it considers that such action is just and convenient with the following factors in place: